High School Students

 This in-depth, five-week program is designed for students who have just finished their junior year of high school and wish to become better writers and editors for print, online and broadcast.
 Enrollment is limited to 84 and students typically come from as many as 25 states and abroad.
 Teachers are top-notch practitioners and distinguished Northwestern faculty.

-High school graduates who have not been admitted to Northwestern for fall 2012 are considered visiting students.
+High school graduates who have not been admitted to Northwestern for the fall are considered visiting students.
 See the procedures for visiting students on this page.